Gopal catches writing bug

 And is plans for the future?

-“I’ll soldier on while I still enjoy surgery and have a long bucket list for when I retire!”
+“I’ll soldier on while I still enjoy surgery and have a long bucket list when I retire!”